Skip to main content

 Manager's Message

 It’s always a great time of year to visit Lake Manatee State Park.
-Our day visitors can enjoy the use of the playground, pavilion, picnic area, and swimming beach.
+Day visitors can enjoy the playground, pavilion, picnic area and swimming beach.

 Learn